wavefrontHQ/docs/pages/doc/integrations_aws_overview-API.md

 You can update an AWS integration through the API.
 You do not need the external ID value to update an existing AWS integration.

+In this example, we update an existing CloudWatch integration to retrieve the service metrics for 10 more services in addition to DynamoDB:

+* EBS
+* ApiGateway
+* EC2
+* ELB
+* ElastiCache
+* ApplicationELB
+* SES
+* NATGateway
+* AutoScaling
+* RDS

-In this example, we update the CloudWatch integration to retrieve the AWS service metrics for EBS, ApiGateway, EC2, ELB, ElastiCache, ApplicationELB, SES, NATGateway, AutoScaling, and RDS.
-We also add the metrics for these services to a metric allow list by using a regular expression and change the service refresh rate from 5 to 2 minutes.
+We also add the metrics for these services to a metric allow list by using a regular expression and change the service refresh rate from `5` to `10` minutes.

 1. In the Wavefront REST API documentation, click the `GET/api/v2/cloudintegration` request, and click **Try it out!**.